Pat Gilroy: Managerial career

 Gilroy began his 2010 All-Ireland Senior Football Championship against Wexford which proved to be a real struggle for Dublin, however they ran out as winners with the result 2-16 to 0-15.
-Up next they faced old neighbours Meath for the second time in a row which turned out to be a disappointing performance from Dublin with the result ending Meath 5-09 to 0-13 to end The Dubs 5th Leinster title in a row.
+Up next they faced old neighbours Meath for the second time in a row which turned out to be a disappointing performance from Dublin with the result ending Meath 5-09 to 0-13 to end Dublin's 5th Leinster title in a row.
 Dublin defeated Tipperary in their first game in the qualifiers with the result 1-21 to 1-13 with goal by one of the newcomers Michael Darragh Macauley however there was still improvement to be made.
 Dublin defeated Armagh in their next game with the result 0-14 to 0-11.
-Dublin improved greatly against Leinster-finalists Louth with Eoghan O'Gara scoring two goals to send them back to the quarter final.
+Dublin improved greatly against Leinster-finalists Louth with Eoghan O'Gara scoring two goals to send them back to the quarter-final.
 Dublin played Ulster Champions Tyrone and defeated them for the first time since 1995 by the result of 1-15 to 0-13.
-Dublin played Cork in their first Semi Final since 2007 but were narrowly defeated by one point 1-15 to 1-14.
+Dublin played Cork in their first Semi-final since 2007 but were narrowly defeated by one point 1-15 to 1-14.

 Gilroy began his 2011 All-Ireland Senior Football Championship against Laois which turned out to be a very good display of football with the team running out winners 1-16 to 0-11.
 Up next they faced their opponents in the 2009 Leinster final Kildare in a tense battle with Dublin just scraping past to advance to their 2nd Leinster under Gilroy despite a great comeback from Kieran McGeeney's men.
-Dublin faced Wexford on July 10, 2011, in what turned out to be a very disappointing display with the Metropolitans running out eventual winners 2-12 to 1-12.
-Dublin faced Tyrone in the All-Ireland Quarter final on August 6, 2011 producing a fine display of football to end the 2008 All-Ireland champion's season on a scoreline of 0-22 to 0-15.
-They advanced to the All-Ireland Semi-final where they faced Ulster champions Donegal on August 28.
+Dublin faced Wexford on 10 July 2011, in what turned out to be a very disappointing display with Dublin running out eventual winners 2-12 to 1-12.
+Dublin faced Tyrone in the All-Ireland Quarter final on 6 August producing a fine display of football to end the 2008 All-Ireland champion's season on a scoreline of 0-22 to 0-15.
+They advanced to the All-Ireland Semi-final where they faced Ulster champions Donegal on 28 August.
 Dublin went on to win the game against a highly disciplined Donegal side by 0-08 to 0-06 and beat Kerry in the final by 1-12 to 1-11.

 In November 2011, Dublin County Committee reappointed Gilroy as Manager for the 2012 season.